The University website has useful information about understanding and calculating fees and living costs.

 There are ten bands in total; four for single rooms on the main college site, three for single rooms in the houses, and three further bands for couples accommodation.

-Prices for accommodation during the 2016-17 academic year for new and continuing students are published on the Fees and Charges page.
+Prices for accommodation during the current academic year for new and continuing students are published on the Student Centre > Fees and Charges page.

 Students in College accommodation are responsible for ensuring that they leave their bedrooms in a clean and tidy state at the end of each License period.
 All personal possessions (including bedding and items from the kitchen and bathrooms) should be removed.
 Anything you do not wish to take with you should either be donated to a Charity Shop or disposed of correctly.